From the short story collection Beginnings.

 Thank you for reading Coffee Girl.
 I hope you enjoyed it.

-If you’d like to read the other six short stories in the collection, please click on one of the order links, below.
+If you’d like to read the other six short stories in the collection, please click on the order link, below.
 And when you’ve finished the stories, please stop by Amazon and leave a review to let me and others know what you thought of the stories and which ones you liked best.